Chris-Ngu/EnterpriseSolution-WEB/README.md

 * Project Screen pulling from MongoDB to display projects in queue (Not deleted)

 # WIP
+# Login Screen
-* Login Screen: Double check the JWT integration, I can get passed by using the specific url(JWT Being deleted on some routes/ checks not working)
+* Double check the JWT integration, I can get passed by using the specific url(JWT Being deleted on some routes/ checks not working)
 * Flash message warning to alert of missing/ incorrect fields (registration and login)

--
-* Main screen:
+# Main screen:
 * Breadcrumbs
 * Carousel of logo/ stockholder pictures
 * Media page of workers

--
-* Project screen:
+# Project screen:
 * Add stats of thumbs down, thumbs up with percentage
 * Redesign the UI/ navbar integration to the left hand side for fluidity
 * Align to the left, add a placeholder picure on the right

--
+* Re-adjust the picture for each project (Layout.css)

-* Settings screen
+# Settings screen
 * Allow ability to change password and email

--
+# Ect...
 * JWT Timer and refresh token
 * Move all jwt needed requests into one file
 * REMOVE SECRET KEY/ CREATE NEW